SegaSonic the Hedgehog

 There are loads more sprites that could be included here, including Robotnik's many, many other sprites (Source).
 Check for other things, like unused sounds or debug menus to uncover.

-Early versions for the characters on the title screen can be found in the game, without the shine on the eyes and the nose missing/unfinished.
+Early versions for the characters on the title screen, without the shine on the eyes and the nose missing/unfinished.
 While Sonic was seen in the prototype, Ray and Mighty were nowhere to be seen outside of the graphics data.

 Player Character Graphics